veloren/book/src/compile/compiling.md

 On Linux, you might need to install the following dependencies:

-- ld (binutils)
+- build-essential
 - libudev-dev
 - libxcb-shape0-dev
 - libxcb-xfixes0-dev

 And a one liner to download and install them all (apt based systems):

-`sudo apt-get install binutils libudev-dev libxcb-shape0-dev libxcb-xfixes0-dev`
+`sudo apt-get install build-essential libudev-dev libxcb-shape0-dev libxcb-xfixes0-dev`

 ## Compiling